perj/sebuild/docs/descriptors/goprog.md

 ## Ninja Variables

-### gopath
-Only needed for older Go versions, when not using Go modules.
-This will be used to set the GOPATH environment variable while building, and will override any such set by the environment.

-Unlike the normal GOPATH, the gopath config variable can use paths relative to the project root, they'll be changed into full paths by gobuild.sh and invars.sh.

-It's recommended to use Go modules instead.
-Defaults to the `GOPATH` environment variable.
-Note that Go 1.11 has an issue where parallell module downloads might stomp on eachother.
-Please either use Go 1.12 or manually download modules via `go mod download`.

 ### gobuild_flags
 Flags added when executing `go build`.
 This can be used to for example add build tags or other build options.